php-fig/fig-standards/proposed/autoloader/transform.md

 Implementations MAY contain additional features and MAY differ in how they are implemented.

-For an example implemenation, see [TransformTest.php][].
-Example implementations MUST NOT be regarded as part of the specification; they are examples only, and may change at any time.
+For an example implemenation, see [TransformTest.php](TransformTest.php).
+Example implementations MUST NOT be regarded as part of the specification;
+they are examples only, and may change at any time.